 Tackle any language with my favourite tried and tested language learning resources.
-With the best language resources, you’ll be a polyglot in no time!
+With the best language resources, you’ll be speaking the lingo in no time!

 How successful you are at learning to speak a language depends not only on your strategy but on the amount of enjoyment and engagement you have with your language resources.

 Before I learned my first foreign language, Italian, I tried out numerous language resources, books, and services to see what worked best for me.
-I then went back to these trusted tools when I wanted to learn French.
+I then went back to these trusted tools when I wanted to learn French, Arabic, and Norwegian.

 I still keep an eye out for new and exciting ways of picking up a language without the stress or pressure that comes with learning a language.
 Below, I have started to collate my personal favourites that I have benefited from massively and hope you will too.
 For more tips, check out my post on 10 ways you can improve your language learning.